Satellite images show destruction at Russian air base in Crimea

 Reuters could not independently verify the battlefield reports.

-Referring to the damage at Crimea's Saki air base, Ukrainian presidential adviser Mykhailo Podolyak said there were "numerous scenarios for what might have happened."
+Referring to the damage at the Saki air base, Ukrainian presidential adviser Mykhailo Podolyak said there were "numerous scenarios for what might have happened."

 "Officially, we are not confirming or denying anything... bearing in mind that there were several epicentres of explosions at exactly the same time," he told Reuters in a message.